 BIOGRAPHY

 William R. "Will" Whitehead is an American string music educator, orchestral conductor, and violist.
-He is the Director of Orchestras at J.J.
-Daniell Middle School in Cobb County, Georgia, and holds the Ph.D. in Music Education and Orchestral Conducting from the Florida State University (FSU) College of Music.
+He is the current director of the Georgia Youth Symphony Orchestra’s Camerata Orchestra and Director of Orchestras at Daniell Middle School in Georgia’s Cobb County School District.
+He holds the Ph.D. in Music Education and Orchestral Conducting from the Florida State University (FSU) College of Music.

 Dr. Whitehead is an accomplished and versatile orchestral conductor.
 Previous conducting appointments include Associate Conductor of the FSU Philharmonia, Music Director of the FSU Sinfonia, and Assistant Music Director of the Tallahassee Youth Orchestras.
-Through these roles, he has enjoyed collaborations with artists such as Noël Wan, winner of the Gold Medal in the 12th USA International Harp Competition, and London-based pianist Antonio Oyarzábal, as featured in the top Spanish classical music digital publication Melómano Digital.
-Under his leadership, the FSU Sinfonia expanded from less than 20 to more than 60 non-major string and wind players from around the FSU campus with increasingly diverse programming spanning the works of Florence Price, Hugo Alfvén, Felix Mendelssohn, and Rebecca Clarke.
+Through these roles, he has enjoyed collaborations with internationally acclaimed artists such as harpist Noël Wan, cellist Greg Sauer, composer and violinist Piotr Szewczyk, and London-based pianist Antonio Oyarzábal, as featured in the top Spanish classical music digital publication Melómano Digital.
+Under his leadership, the FSU Sinfonia expanded from less than 20 to more than 60 non-major string and wind players from around the FSU campus with increasingly diverse programming spanning works of modern, jazz, and both traditional and contemporary classical music.

 Dr. Whitehead is a strong advocate for diversity of composers and repertoire in the orchestral arts.
 He had the honor of serving as conductor of the HERo Ensemble for the inaugural “HERo: Women in Music” conference, which featured a program of string orchestra works by all women composers.
-Dr. Whitehead also spent several summers as the Assistant Conductor of the Studio Orchestra at FSU, where he recorded original film music as well as conducted live film music and the music of popular and classic video games.
+Dr. Whitehead also spent several summers as the Assistant Conductor of the Studio Orchestra at FSU, where he recorded original film music, the music of popular and classic video games, and conducting film music with live media.
 This led to a collaboration with Daniel E. Wakefield to perform his original score to Charlie Chaplin’s silent film, “The Kid”, live with the FSU Philharmonia in 2023.
-Most recently, he conducted the world premiere of Piotr Szewczyk’s Alternate Timelines with the 2024 FSU String Orchestra Camp’s Gold Symphony Orchestra.
+In 2024, he conducted the world premiere of Piotr Szewczyk’s Alternate Timelines with the FSU String Orchestra Camp’s Gold Symphony Orchestra.

 Dr. Whitehead is an active professional and scholar both on and off the podium.
-Dr. Whitehead has presented sessions at the College Orchestra Directors Association (CODA) National Conference and the American String Teachers Association (ASTA) National Conference, and has been a guest speaker for the National Association for Music Education (NAfME) FSU Collegiate Chapter.
-He has publications in the American Suzuki Journal and the newsletter of the Florida ASTA, The String Section.
-His research interests include conducting perception, string orchestra and non-traditional repertoire, issues concerning collegiate orchestras, and string and conducting pedagogy.
-Additionally, he served four years as a district chairperson on the executive board of the Florida Orchestra Association, two years as a member of the American Viola Society's Youth Advisory Council, and has held positions as a section violist and principal violist of orchestras throughout the state of Florida.
+Dr. Whitehead has presented sessions for the College Orchestra Directors Association National Conference, the American String Teachers Association (ASTA) National Conference, the FSU Collegiate Chapter of the National Association for Music Education, and is slated to present a session on pedagogical touch for the 2026 Georgia Music Education Association In-Service Conference in Athens, GA.
+He has publications in the American Suzuki Journal and the journal of ASTA’s Florida chapter, The String Section.
+He served four years as a district chairperson on the executive board of the Florida Orchestra Association, two years as a member of the American Viola Society's Youth Advisory Council, and has held positions as a section violist and principal violist of orchestras throughout the state of Florida.

 Prior to his doctoral studies, Dr. Whitehead completed Bachelor’s degrees in Viola Performance (B.M.) and Instrumental Music Education (B.M.E.) at the Florida State University.
 He then completed the Master of Music degree in Music Education at Kent State University.
 In 2022, he was accepted as a Fellow of the Conductor's Institute of South Carolina, where he further studied conducting with Donald Portnoy, Kate Tamarkin, Peter Jaffe, and Victoria Bond.